Design & Technology at Hillside

 - critique, evaluate and test their ideas and products and the work of others

-- understand and apply the principles of nutrition and learn how to cook
+- understand and apply the principles of nutrition and learn how to cook.

 Curricular links with Design Technology

 There are many opportunities across all year groups for children to further develop their English skills through their Design and Technology learning.
 Collaborative learning is an integral part of the way that Design and Technology is taught at Hillside and children are encouraged to ask and answer questions and discuss ideas in pairs, groups and as a whole class, and we also provide opportunities for evaluative feedback to others.
 Children use their writing skills to write instructions, letters and evaluations related to their completed products.

 Maths naturally has clear STEM links, and through their learning, children are using and applying mathematical knowledge in examples such as: